FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/tutorial_10.md

 ### Analysis content

-This is a contact analysis performed with the method of Lagrange multipliers.
-A forced displacement in the pushing direction is applied to the forced surface shown in Fig. 4.10.1.
-The analysis control data are presented below.
+The Lagrangian multiplier method is used to perform contact analysis to give the forced displacement in the push-in direction to the forced surface shown in Figure 4.10.1.
+The analytical control data is shown below.

+#### Analysis control data `2tubes.cnt`.

 ```
 #  Control File for FISTR
 ## Analysis Control
 !VERSION
  3
 !SOLUTION, TYPE=NLSTATIC
 !WRITE,RESULT
 !WRITE,VISUAL